TriangleABCD/liemu/README.md

 # liemu

-A RISC-V emulator written in C++ which can run simple RV32I programs.
+A RISC-V emulator written in C++ which can run simple RV32I programs for education.

 ## build